Dementia is a medical condition where damage to brain cells causes problems with memory, thinking and behaviour.

 It's uncommon in people aged under 60.
 By age 85 around 1 in 5 people will have dementia.

 While we all get a bit more forgetful as we get older, dementia is different.
 It is not a 'normal' part of ageing.

-Most causes of dementia are progressive, which means it gets worse over time.
+Most dementias are progressive, which means they get worse over time.

 Dementia is most commonly caused by:

 - Alzheimer’s disease (tangles and plaques on the nerves connecting brain cells)